aaronlabeau/NewWorld/Locations.md

 #### Grand Echor Shore (New York, New York)

 - **Description**:  Grand Echor Shore is the sprawling city overlooking the Grand Island was also referred to as Calimport before the Titan War.
 The metropolis is a huge place, measuring almost six miles from east to west and three miles from the coastline to the northern border.
-- **Races**:  Human, halflings, half-orc, half-elves, gnomes, dragonborn, tabaxi, kenku, tiefling (less than 1%), dwarves (less than 1%)
+- **Races**:  Human, halflings, half-orc, half-elves, gnomes, dragonborn, tabaxi, kenku, tiefling (less than 2%), dwarves (less than 5%)
 - **Imports**: Grains, fruit, vegetables, wine, ore, gems, lumber, fish
 - **Exports**:  magical items, exotic spices, silk, horses
 - **Population**: over 2,000,000

 #### Grand Island (Manhattan)

-- **Description**:  Island city is home to the rulers and weathy shop owners of Grand Echor Shore.
+- **Description**:  Island city is home to the rulers and wealthy shop owners of Grand Echor Shore.
 Access to the Island is limited and a large wall keeps the Island protected.
-- **Races**:  the rich
+- **Races**:  Anyone with a lot of money
 - **Population**:  Unknown (rumored to be between 500 and 1,000)

 #### Neverwinter

 - **Description**: Neverwinter, also known as the City of the Skilled Hand and the Jewel of t he North, is a multi-racial city-state sitting on the northeastern coast of the New World.
-Neverwinter is reguarded as the most cosmopolitan and the most civilized city in all of the New World.
+Neverwinter is regarded as the most cosmopolitan and the most civilized city in all of the New World.
 - **Races**: Half-elves, humans, dwarves, dragonborn, tiefling, orcs, half-orcs
 - **Imports**: Crafters, mercenaries
 - **Exports**: Crafts, fish, logging, magical innovations